 - To check this, go to View > click Page Break Preview.

-- Additionally, to return back to the original mode, select View > choose Normal.
+- Additionally, to return back to the original mode, select View > choose Normal feature.

 Eventually, the normal view of the sheet will return back like this.

-2. Utilizing Page Break Preview to Set Print Area for Multiple Pages in Excel
+2. Applying Page Break Preview to Set Print Area for Multiple Pages in Excel

 Another way to set a print area for multiple pages is the usage of Page Break Preview.
 We will work on the following dataset to show this method.
 So do the steps below.